 Reliable Async Processing

 The synchronous architecture was the root fragility.
 A slow model call blocked the processing thread.
 A mid-chain failure left records in ambiguous states with no recovery path.
-ML LABS replaced this with an async architecture providing durability (work survives process crashes), observability (processing health is directly measurable), and isolation (a slow model does not block new work).
+ML LABS replaced this with an async architecture that provided:

 Records that exhaust retries are routed to investigation rather than being silently lost.
 Every record now reaches a terminal status regardless of whether processing succeeds, fails, or is unavailable.